JeromeJGuay/dcs5/README.md

 </p>

-Press the **Calibrate** button to start the calibration the measuring board.
+Press the **Calibrate** button to enter the calibration mode, from there follow the instruction given by the application.
 Note that a right to left swipe will exit the calibration mode.
 For each calibration point,
 the calibration progress will be shown by the following LEDs [display](#calibration) once the stylus is placed down.